polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/add-a-pallet.md

    As you can see in this example, the `impl pallet_balances::Config` block allows you to configure the types and parameters that are specified by the Balances pallet `Config` trait.
    For example, this `impl` block configures the Balances pallet to use the `u128` type to track balances.

-## Implement the Config trait for the pallet
+## Implement the configuration for Nicks

 Now that you have seen an example of how the `Config` trait is implemented for the Balances pallet, you're ready to implement the `Config` trait for the Nicks pallet.